 My outlook, as wrong as it was in the first quarter of 2020, hasn’t changed much today.

 Just as the markets have come full circle, I find myself feeling much like I did in late 2019: I am still fully invested and I expect global markets to be higher a year from now.
-My portfolios are still characterized by a pro-cyclical tint, meaning I favour companies that I believe will benefit from a reacceleration of global economic growth.
+My portfolios are still characterized by a pro-cyclical tint, meaning I favor companies that I believe will benefit from a reacceleration of global economic growth.

 I could be wrong, of course, but I feel heartened by the diagnosis of Dr. Copper.
 Copper, as you may have heard, is the commodity with a PhD in economics, given its keen ability to help predict the path of the global economy.
 Copper prices bottomed in late March.
 They are suggesting now that the economy is mounting a strong recovery and will likely continue to do so.
 Copper may also be warning about mounting inflationary pressures, but for the time being, I do not see inflation, or higher interest rates, as a threat to global equity markets.

 Copper prices indicate the economy is in good shape